 A Filipino filmmaker who jolted international cinema with his raw, socially-charged debut, winning major prizes at Venice.

-Pepe Diokno emerged not from film school but from the digital generation, crafting stories that hold a mirror to the complexities of Philippine society.
-His first feature, 'Engkwentro,' a gritty, real-time plunge into the lives of youths targeted by vigilante killings, announced a formidable talent.
-Snatched from a pile of digital submissions, it stunned the 2009 Venice Film Festival, earning him the Lion of the Future and an Orizzonti prize—a rare double that signaled a new voice from Southeast Asia.
-Rather than chasing international acclaim, Diokno built a career on his own terms, shifting between narrative features and expansive documentary series that dissect the nation's history and politics.
-His 2023 Metro Manila Film Festival win for Best Director for 'GomBurZa,' a historical epic about Filipino priests executed by Spanish colonizers, cemented his role as a filmmaker unafraid to tackle the foundational myths and urgent truths of his country.
+Pepe Diokno's first feature 'Engkwentro' won the Lion of the Future and an Orizzonti prize at the 2009 Venice Film Festival.
+The gritty, real-time film plunges into the lives of youths targeted by vigilante killings.
+Snatched from a pile of digital submissions, it announced a formidable talent from Southeast Asia.
+Diokno built a career on his own terms, shifting between narrative features and expansive documentary series that dissect Philippine history and politics.
+In 2023, he won Best Director at the Metro Manila Film Festival for 'GomBurZa,' a historical epic about Filipino priests executed by Spanish colonizers.

 1981–1996